vasilevkin/flutter_architecture_evolution/README.md

 Scoped model pattern implementation.
 Scoped model library was originally extracted from the Fuchsia codebase.
 Scoped model is like a simplified version of Provider, or Provider for Dummies.
 Straightforward and easy to use.

+#### redux
+A state container approach, often used in web development.